Marketing and Communication Materials

 - CMS guidelines state that if an individual comments, likes or follows on social media, this does not constitute agreement to receive any communications.
 So a consumer liking or commenting on a Facebook page does not give the agent permission to contact.

-- Agents must not reach out to potential clients with an advertisement through Facebook messaging.
+- Agents must not initiate contact with potential clients with unsolicited messages through social media such as Facebook Messenger.

 Agents are required to report social media pages to the MA-PD/Part D carriers, akin to reporting their other websites.